IBM Blue Gene: History

 A video presentation of the history and technology of the Blue Gene project was given at the Supercomputing 2020 conference.

 In December 1999, IBM announced a US$100 million research initiative for a five-year effort to build a massively parallel computer, to be applied to the study of biomolecular phenomena such as protein folding.
 The research and development was pursued by a large multi-disciplinary team at the IBM T. J. Watson Research Center, initially led by William R. Pulleyblank.

 The project had two main goals: to advance understanding of the mechanisms behind protein folding via large-scale simulation, and to explore novel ideas in massively parallel machine architecture and software.
 Major areas of investigation included: how to use this novel platform to effectively meet its scientific goals, how to make such massively parallel machines more usable, and how to achieve performance targets at a reasonable cost, through novel machine architectures.

 The initial design for Blue Gene was based on an early version of the Cyclops64 architecture, designed by Monty Denneau.
 In parallel, Alan Gara had started working on an extension of the QCDOC architecture into a more general-purpose supercomputer.
 The US Department of Energy started funding the development of this system and it became known as Blue Gene/L (L for Light).
 Development of the original Blue Gene architecture continued under the name Blue Gene/C (C for Cyclops) and, later, Cyclops64.

 Architecture and chip logic design for the Blue Gene systems was done at the IBM T. J. Watson Research Center, chip design was completed and chips were manufactured by IBM Microelectronics, and the systems were built at IBM Rochester, MN.
+Alan Gara was the Chief Architect and Paul Coteus was the Chief Engineer.